drand/website/docs/about/README.md

-Thanks to the use of pairing based cryptography, drand is able to generate verifiable randomness in a very simple and efficient manner and to deliver it in a reliable way to the clients.
-Drand was meant to be from the ground up a distributed service providing public randomness in an application-agnostic, secure, and efficient way.
+Thanks to the use of pairing based cryptography, drand is able to generate verifiable randomness in a very simple and efficient manner and to deliver it in a reliable way to the clients. drand was meant to be from the ground up a distributed service providing public randomness in an application-agnostic, secure, and efficient way.
 And _nothing else_.
 The idea is that instead of having each decentralized systems re-inventing the wheel internally, often poorly, drand would